clojure-liberator/liberator/tutorial/conneg.md

 ---
 # Content Negotiation

-HTTP supports a rich set of methods to negotiate the represenation of a resource.
+HTTP supports a rich set of methods to negotiate the representation of a resource.
 The client tells the server its preferences on media-type, character set, content encoding and language and the server uses this information to select the best representation